mauriceschmetzer/Interest-Rates/README.md

 1. Calculating interest rates
 2. Calculating bond prices
-3. Visualizing time series of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity (With possibility to compare data with any other time series on second y-axis).
+3. Visualizing the time series of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity (With the possibility to compare data with any other time series on the second y-axis).
 4. Visualizing the term structure of interest rates for German government bonds, covered bonds, and their respective yield spread for any maturity.
 5. Visualizing time series of bond prices for German government bonds and covered bonds.